American Airlines Center – Dallas Mavericks

 Dallas Mavericks – American Airlines Center

 American Airlines Center (AAC) is a multi-use arena located in the Victory Park area, which is just north of the historic West End in downtown Dallas.
 The venue is home to the Dallas Mavericks of the NBA and the Dallas Stars of the NHL.
-AAC, as it is commonly referred to by local sports fans, opened its doors on July 28, 2001 with ‘An Evening with the Eagles’; the Mavericks and Stars also both opened their 2001 season in AAC, replacing outdated Reunion Arena.
-The venue is made of brick, limestone, and granite with signature arches, but the arena’s sweeping facades and smooth arch design can easily get lost in the new vibrant Victory Park buildings, which have risen around the old site of a power plant.
+The AAC, as it is commonly referred to by local sports fans, opened its doors on July 28, 2001, with ‘An Evening with the Eagles’; the same year, the Mavericks and Stars opened their 2001 season in American Airlines Center.

 Food & Beverage 5

-There are an abundance of concessions stands throughout the arena, including Big Dawgs, Pizza Hut, Fast Break, Taco Bueno, Grilled Zone, High Steaks, Hot Popped and Twisted, Bubba Burger, BBQ Stampede, and Motley’s Pub.
-In addition, if none of the above satisfies your appetite there is also Market to Go, which offers fresh deli sandwiches, vegetarian options, tossed salads, and bottled beer.
+There are an abundance of concession stands throughout the arena, including Big Dawgs + Brews, Bonanni Brothers Pizza, Fast Break, El Taco Tex, Grilled Zone, High Steaks, Hot Popped and Twisted, Bud and Burger, Zavala’s BBQ, and Woodbridge Barrel Bar.
+In addition, if none of the above satisfy your appetite there is also Market to Go, which offers fresh deli sandwiches, vegetarian options, tossed salads, and bottled beer.
 To see the incredible variety that American Airlines Center offers when it comes to food service, please visit their concessions website.

-There are numerous alcohol selections inside American Airlines Center, and not just at the concessions stands, but also at specialty beer bars such as the Texas Beer Bar, which serves Ziegenbock, St Arnold’s, Fireman’s 4, and Franconia.
-In addition there is the Blue Moon Bar, which offers all the Blue Moon products, as well as import and craft bars with beers from around the world, such as Deschutes Mirror Pond Pale Ale (OR), Goose Island (Chicago), Brooklyn Lager (NY), Alaskan Amber (AK), Kirin Iciban (Japan), and Stone Arrogant Bastard (CA).
-The prices all range from $9 to $14 dollars depending on size; Woodbridge wine is also sold for $9.50 a glass.
+There are numerous alcohol selections inside American Airlines Center, and not just at the concession stands, but also at specialty beer bars such as Texas Craft Beer Bar, which serves Ziegenbock, St Arnold’s, Fireman’s 4, and Franconia.
+In addition, there is also Karbach Craft Beer Bar, which offers Karbach Brewery’s (Houston) products; as well as Modelo Beer Bar import and craft bars, which offers beers from around the world, such as Deschutes Mirror Pond Pale Ale (OR), Goose Island (Chicago), Brooklyn Lager (NY), Alaskan Amber (AK), Kirin Iciban (Japan), and Stone Arrogant Bastard (CA).
+The prices all range from $12 to $14 depending on size; Woodbridge wine is also sold for $11.50 a glass.
+Margaritas are available for between $14 and $18.

-Besides alcohol, Coca-Cola and Dr Pepper products are also offered, with prices of $5 for the regular size and $9.50 for the bottomless souvenir cup.
+Besides alcohol, Coca-Cola and Dr Pepper products are also offered, with prices of $6 for the regular size, or $11 for the bottomless souvenir cup.

 Despite all the great options at American Airlines Center, just like any arena the best option is to eat before or after the event, as there are plenty of great restaurant options in and around Dallas.

-The atmosphere at a Mavs game begins 1.5 hours before tip-off, as fans can get free tickets to the game by painting their faces; more information is available at the Mavericks team website.
-Then once inside, there are plenty of food and drink options available.
-The main team store, the Hangar Fan Shop, is open near the main entrance for fans looking to update their Mavs gear.
+The atmosphere at a Mavs game begins on PNC Plaza before the doors even open – this area has games, photo opportunities with the Dirk Nowitzki statue, or you can find a spot in one of the two restaurants at Victory Plaza, Chops Sports or Hero; once inside there are plenty of food and drink options available.
+In addition, the main team store, Hangar Fan Shop, is open near the main entrance for fans looking to update their Mavs gear.
 In addition, Chris Arnold, one of the game nights hosts, is on the mic getting fans pumped up for the night’s game.
-There are also the Mavs championship banners and retired numbers hanging from the rafters.
+There are also Mavs championship banners and retired numbers hanging from the rafters.

-The Dallas Mavericks organization also recently replaced the popular Mavs dancers with a more conservative troupe called Hype Team.
-As for the crowd, Mavs fans are also knowledgeable and at times get loud, but overall the atmosphere is a typical NBA type crowd.
+As for the crowd, Mavs fans are also knowledgeable and at times get loud, but overall the atmosphere is a typical NBA-type crowd.

 Neighborhood 5

 American Airlines Center is in the Victory Park neighborhood in downtown Dallas, just a short walk from Dallas’ Historic West End.
-The West End area consists of a list of restaurants such as Sonny Bryan’s Smokehouse, Y.O.
-Ranch Steakhouse, Gator’s, TGI Friday’s, Spaghetti Warehouse, Hard Rock Cafe, Dick’s Last Resort, and House of Blues.
+The West End area consists of a list of restaurants, such as Sonny Bryan’s Smokehouse, Y.O.
+Ranch Steakhouse, Gator’s, TGI Friday’s, Spaghetti Warehouse, Dick’s Last Resort, and House of Blues.
 Besides restaurants, the area also has tourist attractions – the Perot Museum of Nature and Science, Sixth Floor Museum, Dallas World Aquarium, and Holocaust Museum are all within the West End.
-In addition, Cinepolis Luxury Cinemas-Victory Park, in the heart of Victory Park, is an 8-screen, 700-seat luxury theater; this 44,000 square-foot cinema offers guests a luxury movie-going experience with its fully reclining leather seat auditoriums, an upscale lounge-style lobby space, and a gourmet menu with in-theater waiter service.
+In addition, Cinepolis Luxury Cinemas-Victory Park, in the heart of Victory Park, is an 8-screen, 700-seat luxury theater; this 44,000 square-foot cinema offers guests a luxury movie-going experience with auditoriums filled with fully reclining leather seats, an upscale lounge-style lobby space, and a gourmet menu with in-theater waiter service.

 Dallas has numerous lodging options around American Airlines Center, especially in the Market Center area (only 2 miles north of ACC).
 Some of the hotels to consider are the W Dallas Victory, Renaissance Dallas Hotel, Doubletree Market Center, Holiday Inn Dallas Market Center, and the Hilton Anatole.